INTRODUCTION AND HISTORY

 This photo, taken from King and George, shows our building under final construction - still with the construction fencing and the New Town of York sign.
 1981?
 There is another view of the building during construction on the Local Links page.

-The building, which is located at the southeast corner of Front Street East and George Street South, has a resident Superintendent and contains 51 residential units (9 originally one-bedroom, 42 two-bedroom).
+The present building, which is located at the southeast corner of Front Street East and George Street South, has a resident Superintendent and contains 51 residential units (9 originally one-bedroom, 42 two-bedroom) and one (sub-divided) commercial unit.
 Among the 'common elements', the building offers residents an indoor swimming pool, a lounge with a billiard table, a squash court, a patio deck with a barbecue and an exercise room.
-There is one sub-divided commercial unit, with Front Street addresses, on the building's Front Street frontage.
+The sub-divided commercial unit has Front Street "convenience addresses".

 As with all Condominium Corporations in Ontario, the building is divided into Units and common elements; everything that is not a Unit is a common element.
 Unit boundaries are described in the Declaration.
 The Corporation does not own the common elements, they are jointly owned by all Unit owners in the percentages shown in Schedule D of our Declaration.